 of Youth at Risk for Sudden Cardiac Arrest.

-Early detection is crucial and our youth are not being adequately screened for heart conditions.
-Most heart conditions that lead to SCA cannot be detected with a stethoscope.
-A simple noninvasive and painless EKG and Echocardiogram along with family history can provide a baseline for your medical professional.
-The American Heart Association suggests that as children grow their hearts change, and repeat evaluations are recommended through age 25.
+Our mission is to provide education and early detection as our youth are not being adequately screened for heart conditions.
+Most heart conditions that lead to sudden cardiac arrest cannot be detected with a stethoscope.
+A simple noninvasive and painless EKG and Echocardiogram along with family history can provide a baseline to be used with your medical professional.
+The American Heart Association suggests that as children grow their hearts change and currently recommends repeat evaluations through age 25.

 On March 18, 2016, my life was forever changed.
 I have no memory of that day, but here's what happened.
 For my fourth event of the practice, I was running a 400 meter time trial against some of my closest friends.
 After the race was over, I told my friends that I felt like I needed to stretch, so I sat down.
 Immediately after I sat down, my heart stopped, and I went into Sudden Cardiac Arrest.
 My friends who were running next to me instantly yelled for help, and got the athletic trainers.
 At the same time, my coach saw that I was unresponsive so he ran over and began CPR.
 Also during this time, my athletic director called 911.
 After the athletic trainers got to me, they made the crucial decision to use an AED, and shock my heart.
 After the first shock I was still unresponsive, so they shocked me again.
 They shocked me again, and by that time the ambulance had gotten to me.
 The paramedics shocked me a third time in the ambulance and got a pulse.
 They then rushed me to Akron Childrens Hospital.
 After I was stable, they transported me to Cleveland Clinic Hospital and, put me into an induced coma so that my heart and body could rest.